Car accident in Texas?

 Do I need a police report to have a case?

 Not always, but a report can help.
-If there isn't one, other documentation (photos, medical records, witness info, insurance notes) may still support a claim.
+If there isn't one, other documentation (photos, your records, witness info, insurance notes) may still support a claim.

 What if it was a hit-and-run?